CryptozombiesHQ/cryptozombie-lessons/2/4-inheritance.md

 ```
 contract Doge {
   function greet() public returns (string) {
-    return "So Wow" + name;
+    return "So Wow CryptoDoge";
   }
 }

 contract BabyDoge is Doge {
   function anotherGreet() public returns (string) {
-    return "Such Win";
+    return "Such Moon CryptoDoge";
   }
+}
 ```

 `BabyDoge` **_inherits_** from `Doge`.
-That means you can call both `greet()` and `anotherGreet()` on `BabyDoge`, and both will work.
+That means if you compile and deploy `BabyDoge`, it will have access to both `greet()` and `anotherGreet()`.

 This can be used for logical inheritance (such as a subclass, a Cat is an Animal).
-But it can also be used simply for organizing your code, but grouping similar logic together into different classes.
+But it can also be used simply for organizing your code by grouping similar logic together into different classes.

 # Put it to the test

 In the next chapters, we're going to be implementing the functionality for our zombies to feed and multiply.
-Let's put them in their own class.
+Let's put this logic into its own class that inherits all the methods from `ZombieFactory`.

-1. Make a contract called `ZombieFeeding`.
-This class should inherit from our `ZombieFactory` class so we can access everything from within one contract.
+1. Make a contract called `ZombieFeeding` below `ZombieFactory`.
+This contract should inherit from our `ZombieFactory` contract.